 - shortness of breath

-A pleural fluid analysis is a test in which your doctor removes fluid from the pleural membrane area.
-He or she will usually insert a needle into the chest cavity and suction the fluid into a syringe.
-The fluid is then tested for the presence of protein or cancer cells.
-This test is also called thoracentesis.
+In a pleural fluid analysis, your doctor will remove fluid from the pleural membrane area by inserting a needle into the chest cavity and suctioning the fluid into a syringe.
+The procedure is called a thoracentesis.
+The fluid will then be tested to determine the cause.

-The treatment for pleural effusion will depend on the underlying cause of the condition and severity of the effusion.
+The underlying cause of the condition and the severity of the effusion will determine treatment.

 Generally, treatment involves draining the fluid from the chest cavity, either with a needle or a small tube inserted into the chest.
-You will be given a local anesthetic before this procedure, which will make the treatment painless.
-However, you may feel some pain or discomfort at the incision site after the anesthetic wears off.
+You’ll receive a local anesthetic before this procedure, which will make the treatment more comfortable.
+You may feel some pain or discomfort at the incision site after the anesthetic wears off.
 Most doctors will prescribe medication to help relieve pain.
-Draining may need to be done more than once if fluid re-collects.
+You may need this treatment more than once if fluid re-collects.

-In more serious cases, a shunt (small tube) is surgically inserted into the chest cavity to redirect the fluid from the chest to the abdomen, where it is removed easily.
+In more serious cases, a doctor surgically inserts a shunt, or small tube, into the chest cavity.
+This helps redirect the fluid from the chest to the abdomen, where it can be easily removed.
 Pleurectomy, in which part of the pleural lining is surgically removed, is also an option in very severe cases.

-Treatment for minor cases of pleural effusion is minimally invasive, and most people recover within a few days.
+Treatment for minor cases of pleural effusion is minimally invasive.
+Most people recover within a few days.
 Minor complications from treatment include slight pain and discomfort, which often go away with time.
 Some cases of pleural effusion can have more serious complications, depending on the severity of the condition and treatment used.
-Serious complications include:

-- pulmonary edema or fluid in the lungs, which can occur when too much fluid is drained through thoracentisis
+- pulmonary edema or fluid in the lungs, which can result from draining fluid too quickly during thoracentesis

 - partial collapsed lung